 Figuring out how to get out of debt is one of the most freeing things any person can do with their finances.
-The problem is that so many people do not see how to make that happen.
+The problem is that so many people do not see how to make their dream of a debt free life a reality.

 According to a 2015 Nerdwallet study on American debt, the average American household was more than $130,000 in the hole last year.
 Amazingly, $15,762 of that amount was comprised of credit card debt – the worst kind of debt anyone can have.